4W4I5/Semester-5-Notes/OS/Exam Prep/OS Quick Notes 1.md

 ## Unix U (User) Area. ignore this

 ## Process Control

 ## Process Creation

 play w fork

 ---
-# Chapter 4
----

 # Uniprocessor Scheduling Chapter 9

 ### Types of Scheduling

 - Long-term Scheduling:
 	- It selects processes from the job queue and loads them into the ready queue for execution.
 	- These are processes that are ready to be executed and are waiting for the CPU.
 	- A **New** Process is transitioned to **Ready** or **Ready/Suspend** here
 - Medium-term Scheduling:
 	- It involves swapping processes in and out of main memory (RAM) and secondary storage (like a hard disk).
 	- This is often done to manage memory efficiently.
 	- Transition from **Running/Suspend** or **Blocked/Suspend** to **Running/Blocked** is done by medium
 - Short-term Scheduling:
 	- Also known as CPU scheduling, it selects the next process from the ready queue and assigns the CPU to that process for a short time slice (time-sharing).
 	- It determines which process gets CPU time.
 	- Transitions a process from **Ready** to **Running**
 		- **Blocked** does not count as it is just an I/O wait
 - I/O Scheduling:
 	- It manages the input/output requests from processes.
 	- It decides the order in which I/O requests are serviced, optimizing disk and device utilization.
 <!--Use rec-->

 # Chapter 9: Uniprocessor Scheduling cont.

 ### Short term Scheduling Criteria

 Main objective is to allocate processor time to optimize certain aspects of system behaviors

 - User Oriented Criteria
     - Performance-Related
         - Turnaround time: The time it takes for a system to process a user's request and provide a response.